eProsima/Fast-DDS-docs/docs/fastdds/dds_layer/topic/fastddsgen/fastddsgen.rst

 |    fastrtpsgen.bat [<options>] <IDLfile> [<IDLfile> ...]                                                             |
 +----------------------------------------------------------------------------------------------------------------------+

-Among the available arguments defined in :ref:`fastrtpsgen_use`, the main Fast DDS-Gen options for data type source code generation are the following:
+Among the available arguments defined in :ref:`fastddsgen_usage`, the main Fast DDS-Gen options for data type source code generation are the following:

 *   ``-replace``: It replaces existing files in case the data type files have been previously generated.